JoostGadellaa/bachelors-thesis/thesis.md

 Dynamics that occur in PD or SD games cannot be directly translated to the trust game that is used as an abstraction for the sharing economy.

+More complex game simulations that include the concept of individually placed trust instead of simultaneous cooperation like PD and SD games were carried out by Chica, Chiong, Kirley, & Ishibuchi (2018).
+They use an N-player trust game, closely resembling a public good game.
+Their first finding, in line with Abbass et al. (2016), is that strategies of trust never survive in an unstructured population.
+Since an untrustworthy player can interact with anybody, their distrust will spread quickly.
+Conversely, sparsely connected structures are better for the promotion of trust via social diversity in smaller clusters, in line with ideas from Santos, Santos, & Pacheco (2008).
+Both these sources use games with different strategy setups, that seem more dependent on the local neighbourhood than the simpler 2-player trust games used for the sharing economy, still, the idea that sparsely connected clusters increase performance is insightful for our application.

 (^2) The existence of nodes that are situated on a lot of all possible shortest paths between nodes (^3) Small World networks are a specific type of network structure with a high clustering, but a low average path length, as first recognised and described by Watts & Strogatz (1998)